Adepts-Of-0xCC/blog/_posts/Leostream-xss-to-rce/2020-10-04-Leostream-XSS-to-RCE.md

 # Finding a stored XSS :(

-With the source code decrypted becomes an easy task to understand how it works internally.
+With the source code decrypted, understanding how it works internally becomes an easy task.
 After reading a few files we can observe a common pattern: some (user controlled) data is saved to the database just escaping single quotes to avoid SQL injections, and then this content is showed at other point of the web platform in raw.
 For example, in WebQuery.pm:

 ```perl
 sub login {